 It is within the Regulator's powers under sections 3.2, 3.9 and 3.10 of the Code to require a description of the Secondary Market Service.
 The Regulator considers Epic Energy has complied with those requirements in so far as it has described the Secondary Market Service in section 2.1 of the Access Arrangement Information.
 However, it is not clear in the proposed Access Arrangement whether the Secondary Market Service is a service providing actual pipeline capacity or is a brokerage service for facilitating the exchange of capacity between Shippers or between Epic Energy and Shippers.
 Further, if the Secondary Market Service is, or includes, a brokerage service, it is not clear how a market price would be applied for the brokerage service.
-Clause 11.3 of the proposed Access Arrangement should be amended to provide a clear description of what is to be provided under the Secondary Market Service and how a market price may be applied to a brokerage component of this service, if such is intended to exist.
+Clause 11.3 of the proposed Access Arrangement should be amended to provide a clear description of what is to be provided under the Secondary Market Service, if such is intended to exist.